American School of Paris

 The American School of Paris (ASP), established in 1946, is a coeducational, independent international school in Saint-Cloud, France, in the Paris metropolitan area.

 The school has over 800 students from pre-kindergarten to Grade 12 and post-Bac.
-Located on a private 10.5 acre (40,000+ m^{2}) campus on the edge of Paris, ASP provides an American education to an international student body of more than 50 nationalities.
+On a private 4-hectare (10.5 acre) campus on the edge of Paris, ASP provides an American education to an international student body of more than 60 nationalities.

 School overview

 ASP is organized into three divisions: Lower School (Early Childhood through Grade 5, or 3–10 years old), Middle School (Grades 6-8, or ages 11–13) and Upper School (Grades 9-12 and post-Bac, or 14–18 years old).
 Approximately one-third of the students are American, and 17% are French.
 The other half of the students come from over 50 countries.

-Class sizes are small, and except for foreign language courses, are delivered in English.
-ASP accepts students who do not speak English up to the age of 8 and has support programs for English as an Additional Language (EAL) learning for those students, as well as other support services for students from age 3 to Grade 12.
-ASP graduates matriculate at colleges and universities in the USA and around the world.
+Modern Era (1997–present)

+In the 21st century, the school underwent modernization.
+A capital campaign culminated in 2018 with the inauguration of a purpose-built campus in Saint-Cloud.
+The renovation included the creation of "The Greentop" (a community sports garden), new STEAM and design labs, and specialized centers for the arts and filmmaking.

+Governance and Mission

+The American School of Paris is a private, non-profit institution (organized as an association loi 1901 in France).
+The school is governed by a parent-elected Board of Trustees.